henryl74/3d-artist-personal-website/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are:

 - In the GitHub repository, navigate to the Settings tab.
-- On the GitHub Pages section cliecked on the pages settings dedicated tab link.
+- On the GitHub Pages section clicked on the pages settings dedicated tab link.
 - From the source section drop-down menu, select the Main Branch click on seve.
 - Once the Main Branch has been selected and saved, the page provided the link to the completed website.